anandkanav92/NOTES/papers/review-gan.md

 Other design decisions  explained in the study includes the choice of  datasets(4 datasets from simple to medium complexity), choice of the architecture( INFO-GAN same for each model), random seed to make the initial weights in architecture random and computational budget.
 The budget is represented in terms of number of hyperparameters samples available  for the model.

 <b><u>Opinion</u></b>
 In this study, a good deal of consideration was given to metrics.
 First, FDI was formulated and empirically validated for its robustness.
-And to
 The main issue with comparing different gan algorithm is the lack of robust metrics.
 The paper did identify and solve this issue by introducing FID and empirically validating its robustness.
 The
 # Results